FunctionalUrology/SpheroScan/README.md

 # Installation
   - #### Download sourcecode and model weights.
     1. Download the SpheroScan GitHub repository from https://github.com/FunctionalUrology/SpheroScan.
-    2. Download the model weights from the provided link ------ .
-Unzip and copy the model weights to the previously downloaded SpheroScan directory.
+    2. Download the model weights (weights.zip) from https://zenodo.org/record/7552508#.Y8mkq-zMKsA .
+Unzip weights.zip file and copy the model weight files() to the previously downloaded SpheroScan directory (SpheroScan).

 - #### Install dependencies
     1. Open your terminal and change the directory to the SpheroScan directory (e.g. ```cd path/to/SpheroScan/dir```).